Ducky-Momo-HCMUS/hm-aws/README.md

 The `nginx.conf` is copied from Elastic Beanstalk template to enable health checking and logging.

-### ZeroSSL

-Initially, SSL certificates for NGINX are generated using certbot.
-But we cannot utilize EC2 to store certificates because it is a disposable platform.
-A workaround is to setup S3 backup using shell scripts or mount an EFS.

-Another alternative is ZeroSSL.

-### CircleCI
+### Parameter Store

+Store secret files such as private key use for signing JWT token

 ## Configuration

 Important checklist for EB, based on [AWS console](https://ap-southeast-1.console.aws.amazon.com/elasticbeanstalk/home).
-Options not listed here are set as default or are not important to the application.
+Options aren't listed here are set as default or are not important to the application.

 - Software
   - Container options